rparak/Unity3D_Robotics_ABB/README.md

 The project is focused on a simple demonstration of client / server communication via RWS (Robot Web Services), which is implemented in Unity3D.
 The project demonstrates the Digital-Twin of the ABB IRB 120 robot with some additional functions.
 The application uses performance optimization using multi-threaded programming.

-This solution can be used to control a real robot or to simulate it (ABB RobotStudio in Windows).
+This solution can be used to monitor a real robot or to simulate it (ABB RobotStudio in Windows).
 The Unity3D Digital-Twin application was tested on the IRB120 robot, both on real hardware and on simulation.
 The results of this example will be published on youtube.

 Example of a simple data processing application: